Rachel, Nevada

 Rachel is a census-designated place (CDP) in Lincoln County, Nevada, United States.
 As of the 2020 census, it had a population of 48.
 As the closest settlement to the Nellis Air Force Range and Area 51, Rachel enjoys a modest celebrity status, particularly among aviation enthusiasts and UFO hunters.

 Overview

 Rachel is over 100 mi north of Las Vegas in the Great Basin Desert, along Nevada Highway 375 (the "Extraterrestrial Highway") in Nevada.
 The tiny town receives a substantial number of visitors and tourists, catered to by a small tourist shop, a 12-room motel, and an alien-themed restaurant and bar, the Little A'Le'Inn.

 Several unpaved roads near Rachel lead from Highway 375 to the boundary of Area 51.

 Rachel's resident population generally numbers around 50, with some of them involved in ranching.
 Most of the year-round inhabitants live in mobile homes.
 Rachel has never had a post office.
-The children are bused to Alamo, approximately 50 mi away, for school.
+The children are bussed to Alamo, approximately 50 mi away, for school.
 North of the town is the Quinn Canyon Range that has the ghost town of Adaven.